kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 *         minikube   minikube   minikube
 ```

-This command shows some of the info taken from the kubectl config file.
+This command lists all the contexts defined in the kubectl config file, in my case I only have one context.

 ```popup animation
 ~/.kube/config